Variance Reduced Distributed Non-Convex Optimization Using Matrix Stepsizes: MARINA-based variance reduction MARINA-based variance reduction

+In this section, we present our algorithm {\detmarina} with its convergence result.
 We construct a sequence of vectors $g^k$ which are stochastic estimators of $\nabla f(x^k)$.
 At each iteration, the server samples a Bernoulli random variable (coin flip) $c_k$ and broadcasts it in parallel to the clients, along with the current gradient estimate $g^k$.
 Each client, then, does a {\detcgd}-type update with the stepsize $\mD$ and a gradient estimate $g^k$.
 The next gradient estimate $g^{k+1}$ is then computed.
 With a low probability, that is when $c_k = 1$, we take the $g^{k+1}$ to be the full gradient $\nabla f(x^{k+1})$.
 Otherwise, we update it using the compressed gradient differences at each client.
 See Algorithm~\ref{alg:detCGD-MARINA} for the pseudocode of \detmarina.